 “Obviously, these ports are not able to handle this kind of traffic,” Steve Wong, executive president of the China Scrap Plastics Association, said in a phone interview with Plastics Recycling Update.

 It’s difficult to keep abreast of the latest changes in this fast-changing regulatory environment, where new developments are emerging by the day.
 Last week, the Bureau of International Recycling (BIR) noted that “at times with little or no warning, countries were introducing regulations that massively impacted the recycling industry.”

-Indonesia began inspecting 100 percent of scrap paper and plastic imports in early April, according to Ranjit Singh Baxi, president of BIR.
+Indonesia began inspecting 100 percent of scrap imports in early April, according to Ranjit Singh Baxi, president of BIR.
 He noted the policy during BIR’s paper division meeting in Barcelona last week.
 The Institute of Scrap Recycling Industries (ISRI) shared the same information in an update to members shortly afterward.
 ISRI also published a letter from inspection company Cotecna describing the policy change to its customers.

 Wong, who also serves as chairman of Hong Kong plastics recycling company Fukutomi, noted that Indonesia has historically had strict import license policies, and that it generally takes at least a year for a company to get licensed for import into the country.

 Although U.S. Census data indicates Indonesia has imported less plastic from the U.S. this year compared with last, other countries have ramped up shipments.
 For instance, the U.K. sent 11.5 million pounds of scrap polystyrene to Indonesia during the first three months of this year after not sending any during the same period a year earlier.
 The U.K. also sent 7.3 million pounds of mixed/other scrap plastic from January through March this year, after sending none during the prior-year period.